cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 One of three methods options can be used to provide the configuration:

-* Kubernetes config file contained by blueprint archive
+* Kubernetes config file contained by blueprint archive.
-* Kubernetes config file previously uploaded into Cloudify Manager VM
+* Kubernetes config file previously uploaded into Cloudify Manager VM.
-* Content of Kubernetes config file (YAML)
+* Content of Kubernetes config file (YAML).

 **Example 1:**